-As Vice Chair of Education Programs for the American Health Lawyers Association’s Children’s Hospital Affinity Group, Fatema has a particular interest in advising pediatric providers and stakeholders.
+As Chair of the American Health Lawyers Association’s Children’s Hospital Affinity Group, Fatema has a particular interest in advising pediatric providers and stakeholders.
 Her clients also include health systems, community hospitals, teaching hospitals and academic medical centers, physician group practices, and health industry suppliers.

 Prior to joining the firm, Fatema worked with the drafters of the HIPAA privacy regulations at the U.S. Department of Health & Human Services, Office for Civil Rights, where she assisted in providing compliance education and guidance to the then newly-promulgated HIPAA regulations.
 Before law school, Fatema was a health care industry consultant with a national advisory firm.

 Fatema is the hiring partner for Drinker Biddle’s Chicago office and serves on the firm-wide hiring committee.
 She also serves as a member of the firm’s Diversity and Inclusion Committee.